nsdev-14/LordAI145/README.md

 ### Naga Satwik

-Building a futuristic AI Operating System from the ground up.
+Building a futuristic AI from the ground up.

 > "The goal isn't to create another chatbot.
 > The goal is to build J.A.R.V.I.S."